Violence-hit Ecuador Chooses Next President - UrduPoint

 Violence-hit Ecuador Chooses Next President

-Quito, (APP - UrduPoint / Pakistan Point News - 9th Feb, 2025) Some 14 million Ecuadorans began voting Sunday to decide who will lead their violence-wracked Andean nation through its worst crisis in half a century.
+Quito, (APP - UrduPoint / Pakistan Point News - 9th Feb, 2025) Some 14 million Ecuadorans began voting under tight security Sunday, choosing who will lead their violence-wracked Andean nation through its worst crisis in half a century.

-Sixteen candidates are vying to become president for the next four years, including hawkish young incumbent Daniel Noboa and his leftist opponent Luisa Gonzalez.
+Sixteen candidates are vying to become president for a four-year term, including hawkish young incumbent Daniel Noboa and his leftist rival Luisa Gonzalez.

 The campaigns have been dominated by concerns about a moribund economy and cartel turf wars that have transformed Ecuador from one of the safest countries in the world into one of the most dangerous.

-"We need to find a way of improving the situation in the country right now," said 26-year-old industrial designer Paula Carrion as she prepared to vote in Quito.
+"The country is collapsing.
+The only thing I ask the new president is that they fix this mess," said 28-year-old businessman Luis Jaime Torres as he prepared to vote in Quito.

+Heavily armed soldiers stood watch at polling stations across the country as state emergency services cited "grave warnings" of an unspecified "possible attack against democracy" and election officials.

-At rallies ahead of the poll, both candidates were shadowed by a phalanx of special forces and bodyguards, hoping to avoid a repeat of the 2023 election when a leading candidate was assassinated.
+On the campaign trail both main candidates were shadowed by a phalanx of special forces and bodyguards, hoping to avoid a repeat of the 2023 election when a leading candidate was assassinated.

 "We're only human, of course, you feel afraid," 47-year-old Gonzalez told AFP from her childhood home on the eve of the vote.

-She will have to dramatically outperform pre-election polls in order to beat Noboa -- the son of a banana billionaire who himself ran for president five times without success.
+The former lawmaker will have to dramatically outperform pre-election polls to beat Noboa -- the son of a banana billionaire who himself ran for president five times without success.

 At 37 years old, Noboa is one of the world's youngest leaders.
 He has bet his political future on a hardline approach to tackling crime.

-With US drug users turning to opiates, Latin American cartels have focused heavily on supplying fast-growing cocaine markets in Europe, Australia and Asia via Ecuador's ports.
+As US drug users have shifted to opioids, Latin American cocaine cartels have turned to supplying fast-growing markets in Europe, Australia and Asia via Ecuador's ports.

 That trade has brought record rates of murder, kidnapping and extortion.